jinkjonks/Lilico-extension-issue-board/.github/ISSUE_TEMPLATE/lilico-alpha-bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or screen recordings to help explain your problem.

 **Additional context**
 Add any other context about the problem here.